-3.5.3.
-Groundwater storage
+3.5.3 Groundwater storage

 The TLA has a substantial groundwater storage feature.
 Groundwater storage changes in response to recharge, discharge and throughflow, with groundwater level data providing an overview of seasonal and long term variability.
 As recharge and discharge vary both spatially and over time, analyses of groundwater level data from multiple bores is required to gain an understanding of groundwater storage variability.
-Figure 16 shows the relationship between rainfall, which results in recharge, and modelled end of dry season groundwater levels.
+Figure 14 shows the relationship between rainfall, which results in recharge, and modelled end of dry season groundwater levels with the rainfall trend from the cumulative error plot for Mataranka, Figure 6.
 While there is a time lag between rainfall and groundwater level peaks and troughs, the plot shows generally higher groundwater levels associated with increasing rainfall trend, and lower groundwater levels associated with decreasing rainfall trends.

-Figure 16.
+Figure 14.
 Mataranka relationship between groundwater level and rainfall

 While little groundwater level data is available in the Mataranka area prior to 2000 (Zaar, 2009), modelled groundwater levels allow us to develop longer term groundwater level records.
-Figure 17, Figure 18 and Figure 19 present modelled groundwater levels for a monitoring bore in North Mataranka, South Mataranka and Larrimah.
+Figure 15, Figure 16 and Figure 17 present modelled groundwater levels for a monitoring bore in the North Mataranka, South Mataranka and Larrimah management zones.

-From 1960 to 2022 groundwater storage is estimated to have increased by 4 m, 5 m and 8 m respectively, demonstrating that the aquifer has generally been in a filling phase.
-While reduced rainfall since 2011 has resulted in a reduction in storage, 2022 end of dry season groundwater levels remain 3 to 4 m higher in the Mataranka region and 6 m higher in the Larrimah region relative to the 1960's and early 1970's.
-These long term variations closely align with rainfall patterns identified in section 3.2 of this document.
+From 1960 to 2022 groundwater storage has increased by 4m, 5m and 8m respectively, demonstrating that the aquifer has generally been in a filling phase.
+While reduced rainfall since 2011 has resulted in a reduction in storage, current end of dry season groundwater levels remain 3 to 4 m higher in the Mataranka region and 6 m higher in the Larrimah region relative to the 1960s and early 1970s.
+These long term variations closely align with rainfall patterns identified in section 3.3.1.

-In North Mataranka and South Mataranka, the groundwater surface fluctuates significantly each year between the wet and dry season as a result of consistent recharge, and it is not unusual to see differences of 6 m to 8 m between peak wet season level and end of dry season levels.
-The groundwater trace in Figure 17 and Figure 18 are typical of Top End fill and spill systems where rainfall is relatively consistent year on year and groundwater recharge occurs in a corresponding manner.
+In the North and South Mataranka management zones the groundwater surface fluctuates significantly each year between the wet and dry season as a result of consistent recharge, and it is not unusual to see differences of 6 m to 8 m between peak wet season level and end of dry season levels.
+The groundwater trace in Figure 15 and Figure 16 are typical of Top End fill and spill systems where rainfall is relatively consistent year on year and groundwater recharge occurs in a corresponding manner.

-The groundwater trace in Figure 19 has a very different profile with no discernible seasonal variation, only a longer term trend with steps during periods of high rainfall and significant recharge.
-This profile is typical of Arid Zone systems and demonstrates why North Mataranka and South Mataranka are managed as Top End systems while a longer term groundwater management approach for Larrimah is more appropriate.
+The groundwater trace in Figure 17 has a very different profile with no discernible seasonal variation, only a longer term trend with steps during periods of high rainfall and significant recharge.
+This profile is typical of arid zone systems and demonstrates why North and South Mataranka are managed as Top End systems while a longer term groundwater management approach for Larrimah is more appropriate.

+Figure 15.
+North Mataranka modelled groundwater levels

+Figure 16.
+South Mataranka modelled groundwater levels

 Figure 17.
-North Mataranka modelled groundwater levels for bore RN035796

-Figure 18.
-South Mataranka modelled groundwater levels for bore RN034030

-Figure 19.
-Larrimah modelled groundwater levels for bore RN028082
+Larrimah modelled groundwater levels

-3.5.4.
-Groundwater discharge
+3.5.4 Groundwater discharge

-Natural groundwater discharge from the TLA to the surface is thought to occur through three main mechanisms (ELA, 2022): diffusely through riverbeds where the water table is intercepted, discrete springs where geological features allow for discharge from artesian portions of the aquifer, and diffuse or discrete areas of evapotranspiration where vegetation uses groundwater or water tables are shallow.
-All three mechanisms occur within the plan area, although diffuse discharge along riverbeds and evapotranspiration cause the greatest overall discharge fluxes.
+Natural groundwater discharge from the TLA to the surface is thought to occur through three main mechanisms (ELA, 2022): diffusely through riverbeds where the water table is intercepted, discrete springs where geological features allow for discharge from artesian portions of the aquifer, and diffuse or discrete areas of evapotranspiration (ET) where vegetation uses groundwater or water tables are shallow.
+All three mechanisms occur within the plan area, although diffuse discharge along riverbeds and ET cause the greatest overall discharge fluxes.